Getting Started

 Reports of randomized clinical trials should present information on all major study elements, including the protocol number and date, assignment of interventions (methods of randomization, concealment of allocation to treatment groups), and the method of masking (blinding), based on the CONSORT Statement (http://www.consort-statement.org).

 Whenever possible quantify findings and present them with appropriate indicators of measurement error or uncertainty (such as confidence intervals).
 The authors should report losses to observation (such as dropouts from a clinical trial).
 When data are summarized in the Result section, specify the statistical methods used to analyze them.
 Avoid non-technical uses of technical terms in statistics, such as ‘random’ (which implies a randomizing device), ‘normal’, ‘significant’, ‘correlations’, and ‘sample’.
 Define statistical terms, abbreviations, and most symbols.
 Specify the computer software used.
-For all P values include the exact value and not less than 0.05 or 0.001.
+For all P values, include the exact value such as not less than 0.05 or 0.001.
 Mean differences in continuous variables, proportions in categorical variables and relative risks including odds ratios and hazard ratios should be accompanied by their confidence intervals.

 Results